Lifting the commercial awareness of an agency results in non-financial staff understanding how their work affects the health of the company.

 “It’s also helped our account managers and account directors earn more from existing clients.”

-Increasing the sense of responsibility resonates with Natalie Gross, CEO of Amaze, the digital marketing, technology and commerce consultancy.
+Increasing the sense of responsibility resonates with Natalie Gross, then CEO of Amaze, the digital marketing, technology and commerce consultancy.
 They, too, implemented Synergist:

 “Making people feel responsible is so important.